d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 Object2Vec

-* General purposed neural embedding algorithm that can learn low-dimensional dense embeddings of high-dimensional objects while preserving the semantics of the relationship between the pairs in the original embedding space.
+* The Amazon SageMaker Object2Vec algorithm is a general-purpose neural embedding algorithm that is highly customizable.
+It can learn low-dimensional dense embeddings of high-dimensional objects.
+The embeddings are learned in a way that preserves the semantics of the relationship between pairs of objects in the original space in the embedding space.
+You can use the learned embeddings to efficiently compute nearest neighbors of objects and to visualize natural clusters of related objects in low-dimensional space, for example.
+You can also use the embeddings as features of the corresponding objects in downstream supervised tasks, such as classification or regression.
 * A way to map out things in a d-dimensional space to figure out how similar they might be to one another.

 1. Expects things in pairs.
 Looking for pairs of item and whether they are positive or negative from a relationship standpoint.
 Accepts categorical label or rating/score-based labels.
 2. Feature engineering.
 Embedding can be used for downstream supervised tasks like classification or regression.
-3. Traiing data is required.
+3. Training data is required.
 Officially, Object2Vec requires labeled data for training, but there are ways to generate the relationship labels from natural clustering.

 Use cases: